Yoshimi/yoshimi/README.md

 ### Current version

-Version 2.3.4
+Version 2.3.5

-* New feature: Independent control of MIDI Omni setting for all parts.
+* New feature: A set of LFOs for the SubSynth engine.

-* New feature: Warnings when unsaved instruments could be overwritten.

-* Compatibilty fixes for FLTK V 1.4.x

-* Reorganisation of XML management for simplicity and MXML 4.x recognition.
+* New feature: Popup tooltips scale to match the parent window.

+* Various code refinements.

 ### Building